New Britain, CT Drug and Alcohol Rehab Programs

 860-225-4641

-Farrell Treatment Center is dedicated to helping anyone with an alcohol or drug abuse disorder in the New Britain, CT. area find complete recovery.
+Farrell Treatment Center is dedicated to helping anyone with an alcohol or drug abuse disorder in the New Britain, Connecticut area find complete recovery.
 It provides several programs - such as outpatient hospital programs, outpatient detoxification facilities, inpatient drug and alcohol rehab centers, short term drug treatment, long term drug rehab programs and others - in line with its philosophy of the addiction care and rehab methods that are effective in recovery.
 This addiction treatment facility also believes that people need individual treatment and care to be able to stop abusing drugs and alcohol.

 As such, Farrell Treatment Center has specialized in matrix model, contingency management/motivational incentive, 12-step facilitation approach, brief intervention approach, dual diagnosis drug rehab, vocational rehabilitation services and more.
 At the same time, it accepts clients who are active duty military, residential beds for client's children, transgender or (LGBT) clients, self-help groups, legal advocacy, co-occurring mental and substance abuse disorders, and others.
 This alcohol and drug rehab uses care modalities that can help patients to maintain lasting and permanent sobriety from the substances abused in the past.